ministryofjustice/security-guidance/docs/it-security-all-users-policy.md

 All MoJ users are responsible for ensuring the confidentiality, integrity, and availability of data within the MoJ.
 This includes all MoJ data and assets.
 These responsibilities extend to all assets referenced in this policy.

-All MoJ users **SHALL** comply with the roles and responsibilities outlined in the Information Assurance Framework Process.
+All MoJ users **shall** comply with the roles and responsibilities outlined in the Information Assurance Framework Process.

 Specific roles and responsibilities are described within each sub-page.
-All MoJ users **SHALL** comply with these roles and responsibilities, and understand these as being a part of their ultimate responsibility for information security within the MoJ.
+All MoJ users **shall** comply with these roles and responsibilities, and understand these as being a part of their ultimate responsibility for information security within the MoJ.

 For the purpose of this Information Security Policy, the following roles are described.
 They have specific responsibilities in the implementation and monitoring of different provisions of the policy.